-By making calculations on data collected during an experimental campaign in some households in Milford, Buchberger et al. (2003) were able to reconstruct, with one second time step resolution, the water demand pulses which were taking place in these households in the period from April to October 164 1997.
+By making calculations on data collected during an experimental campaign in some households in Milford, Buchberger et al. (2003) were able to reconstruct, with one second time step resolution, the water demand pulses which were taking place in these households in the period from April to October 1997.
 The data made available by the Authors concern pulse duration T, intensity I and volume $V=T \cdot I$.
-165 As case study in this work, the indoor water demand pulses recorded in one of the households, i.e. 166 household 2, in the month of April were selected.
-This case study has already been chosen by Creaco et 167 al. (2015) on the basis of the regularity of the daily water consumption.
-The basic statistical parameters

-168 of measured water consumption variables z, T, I, V, D and ρ are reported in Table 2.
+As case study in this work, the indoor water demand pulses recorded in one of the households, i.e. household 2, in the month of April were selected.
+This case study has already been chosen by Creaco et al. (2015) on the basis of the regularity of the daily water consumption.
+The basic statistical parameters of measured water consumption variables z, T, I, V, total daily demand D and ρ are reported in Table 2.

-169 The modelling framework of this paper is aimed at investigating the extent to which the methods170 described in this paper for preserving correlation lend themselves to being used inside Poisson models.
+The modelling framework of this paper is aimed at investigating the extent to which the methods described in this paper for preserving correlation lend themselves to being used inside Poisson models.

-171 Overall, four Poisson models were constructed and compared with two benchmark Poisson models, hereinafter indicated as models A and B and drawn from the work of Creaco et al. (2015).
-In particular,

-173 model A features pulse durations and intensities being generated through the bivariate lognormal
+Overall, four Poisson models were constructed and compared with two benchmark Poisson models, hereinafter indicated as models A and B and drawn from the work of Creaco et al. (2015).
+In particular, model A features pulse durations and intensities being generated through the bivariate lognormal distribution.

-- distribution.
 This enables correlation to be obtained between the two variables in this model.
-Model B 174 differs from model A in that pulse durations and intensities are generated as independent (uncorrelated) 175 variables by making use of the lognormal distribution.
-The four models constructed in this work are 176 models C-1, C-2, C-3, and D. Models C-1, C-2 and C-3 differ from model A in the way correlation is 177 preserved.
-In fact, unlike model A, these models feature adoption of one of the three methods described 178 hereinabove (methods 1, 2 and 3 respectively).
-Model D differs from model C-3 in the generation of 179 pulse durations and intensities, which take place through the beta (eq.
+In model A parameters are estimated with the method of the moments.
+Model B differs from model A in that pulse durations and intensities are generated as independent (uncorrelated) variables by making use of the lognormal distribution.
+The four models constructed in this work are models C-1, C-2, C-3 and D. Models C-1, C-2 and C-3 differ from model A in the way correlation is preserved.
+In fact, unlike model A, these models feature adoption of one of the three methods described in section 2.2 (methods 1, 2 and 3 respectively).
+Model D differs from model C-3 in the generation of pulse durations and intensities, which take place through the beta (eq.
 2) and gamma (eq.
-3) distributions 180 respectively, instead of the lognormal distribution.
-181 - 182 Overall, applications consisted in 3 phases for each test: - 183 phase 1 parameter assessment; - 184 phase 2 generation of synthetic water demand pulses; - 185 phase 3 analysis of the results of the models and comparison with the observed data. - 186 - 187 Results - 188 Phase 1
+3) distributions respectively, instead of the lognormal distribution.